TD22057/insteon-mqtt/docs/auto_start.md

    ```
    sudo systemctl enable insteon-mqtt
    ```
-You can still Tail the process after the service is enabled with this journalctl command.
+You can view the system logs for the process after the service is enabled with this journalctl command (or by manually looking at the log file).

    ```
    sudo journalctl -u insteon-mqtt.service -f